Karl Gützlaff: Society for the Diffusion of Useful Knowledge in China

 Gutzlaff Street in Hong Kong was named after him.

 Influences

 Gützlaff's writing influenced both David Livingstone and Karl Marx.
 David Livingstone read Gützlaff's "Appeal to the Churches of Britain and America on Behalf of China" and decided to become a medical missionary.
 Unfortunately, it was 1840, and the outbreak of the First Opium War made China too dangerous for foreigners.
-So the London Missionary Society sent him to Africa, where (in 1871) Henry Morton Stanley would find him working hard in Ujiji, Tanzania.
+So the London Missionary Society sent him to Africa, where (in 1871) Henry Morton Stanley would find him working in Ujiji, Tanzania.

 While Gützlaff was fundraising in Europe in 1850, Karl Marx went to hear him speak in London.
 He also read Gützlaff's many writings, which became sources for Karl Marx' articles on China for the London Times and the New York Daily Tribune in the 1840s and 1850s, all of which are anti-imperialist and anti-religion.

+In fiction

+The character "Wolfgang Mauss" in James Clavell's novel Tai-pan (1966) is based on Gützlaff.